Home

 What at first appears to be a scenic ride through several animatronic scenes is actually a long electrically powered incline.
 This is then followed by a series of three drops with powered sections in between.
 The first drop is quite a surprise as you plunge through a burning covered bridge as it collapses.
 The remaining drops are equally thrilling.
 The theming of this ride is outstanding!

 A friend and I spent July 14th 2005 in the summer heat of Vallejo, California.
 This animal and marine park has a nice collection of coasters.
+This was my first fisit to a Six Flags park.
 It is always a plus when you can squeeze in a few coasters on any vacation.

 Boomerang Boomerang